Skip to main content

 Whether to use TLS.

-certfile = str (optional)
+certfile = string (optional)

 Path to a .pem file containing the TLS certificate.

-keyfile = str (optional)
+keyfile = string (optional)

 Path to a .pem file containing the private key for the certificate.